New Orleans attacker had suspected bomb materials at home, reserved truck weeks ago, officials say

 Police used multiple vehicles and barricades on Friday to block traffic at Bourbon and Canal streets as crowds of pedestrians swelled.
 Other law enforcement agencies helped city officers provide extra security, said Reese Harper, a spokesperson for the New Orleans Police Department.

-The first parade of the Carnival season leading up to Mari Gras was scheduled to take place Monday.
+The first parade of the Carnival season leading up to Mardi Gras was scheduled to take place Monday.
 New Orleans will also host the Super Bowl on Feb.
 9.

-“This enhanced safety effort will continue daily, not just during large events,” Harper said in a news release.
+“This enhanced safety effort will continue daily, not just during large events,” Harper said in a statement.

 In a previous effort to protect the French Quarter, the city had installed steel columns known as bollards to restrict vehicle access to Bourbon Street.
 The posts retracted to allow for deliveries to bars and restaurants, until — gummed up by Mardi Gras beads, beer and other detritus — they stopped working reliably.